abhiram-0301/abhiramk/Task-4.md

 **Before moving to the execution of the instructions let us understand few parts of a verilog code**

-**-the code has been written in a systematic way and broken down into different parts**

 1. Instruction Fetch Stage